zscaler/zscaler-script-samples/Deception/deception-to-AWS-guardduty/README.md

  - Directly from CloudWatch logs
  - From the Lambda Function itself (use the Test tab to verify the script can be manually executed and results in a 200 success)
  - From the GuardDuty Overview page (verify that new Findings appear within the dashboard)
- - From the S3 Bucket (verify that *.txt files are placed in this bucket by the Lambda function).
+ - From the S3 Bucket (verify that *.txt files are placed in this bucket by the Lambda function)

 # Patch Notes
 Initial Release: 16 December, 2024